RafDevX/NodeBB-DD2391/report/report.typ

 Docker volume @docker-volumes.

-Additionally, for the purpose of this project, we have not persisted files uploaded to the NodeBB forum (e.g. attachments to posts, profile pictures, and more), as they are not needed for the demonstration of the countermeasures.
+Additionally, for the purpose of this project, we have not persisted files uploaded to the NodeBB forum (e.g., attachments to posts, profile pictures, and more), as they are not needed for the demonstration of the countermeasures.

 Finally, as can be evidenced by the difficulties mentioned above, the lack of